 Patients want to know if they can use their medical card in another state.
 Some states do accept out-of-state authorizations.
 It is important to note that the acceptance of an out-of-state medical card is entirely up to the dispensary owner’s discretion.
 Calling a dispensary, in advance, is a good way to make sure you don’t make a wasted trip.

 Just because these states recognize a person’s authorization to buy products in the state that they are from, does not mean they have permission to do the same in the state they are visiting.
 Always know local laws before crossing state lines.
-While traveling with cannabis or CBD in the United States, you may want to stick to these states, even if you have to rearrange your route, so you can use your medical card in another state:
+While traveling with cannabis in the United States, you may want to stick to these states, even if you have to rearrange your route, so you can use your medical card in another state:

 - New Hampshire